 Paul Haarman: A Few Investment Considerations for Extra Income

 About 78% of Americans would admit that they make just enough money that helps them cover their monthly expenses.
-If you want to change your situation, start looking into investing opportunities.
+If you want to change your situation, start looking into investing opportunities like buying investment gold and reading gold and silver IRA reviews.
 While it is not an easy undertaking, you can first educate yourself about different options.
 For example, you must be aware of stocks.
 But for new investors, starting with a highly volatile market can be risky and, sometimes, heartbreaking too.
 So, it is better to pick low-risk investments.
 They might not promise extraordinary returns; however, you can rely on them to offer decent growth even during tough times.
 Here are some examples.

 The property market can be one of the safest investments, albeit local conditions tend to have a larger impact on its behavior.
 But you can expect decent returns whether you buy a commercial or rental estate, says Paul Haarman.
 It is because you don’t have to deal with the ups and downs like stocks.
 However, it is essential to know that long-term gains can be as low as about 3.8%.
 Plus, it involves upfront buying costs, maintenance charges, and taxes.
 For these reasons, some people choose real estate investment trusts (REITs).
 These are less expensive assets with high liquidity.
 But you cannot dodge the risk part of it.